Visit our Business Solutions website >>

 Amazon.co.uk review summary for Microsoft Band

 alaTest has collected and analyzed 361 user reviews of Microsoft Band from Amazon.co.uk.
 The average user rating for this product is 3.8/5, compared to an average user rating of 4.1/5 for other products in the same category on Amazon.co.uk.
-Reviewers really like the performance and size.
-The price and comfort are also appreciated, whereas views are divided on the portability.
-There are some less positive comments about the image quality.
+Reviewers are impressed by the performance and size.
+The price and comfort are also appreciated.
+There are some mixed views about the portability, while there are some less positive comments about the image quality.

 usability, comfort, price, size, performance